 Neither one of us wishes to be friends, but we’re friendly.
 Scottie has lived next door to my parents for almost forty years now.
 In June of 2010, my husband and I built our house on a piece of my father’s land — deep in the woods, not too far from Scottie’s little white, one-story ranch.
-So even before we were neighbors I knew her.
-Before her hair was gray, before she leaned on a cane, and before her husband, her best friend, had passed away, we were aquainted.
-At least enough that I can say I’ve watched her grow old, just as I have my own parents, and yet I do not know her at all.
+I met her before we were neighbors, before her hair was gray, before she leaned on a cane, and before her husband, her best friend, had passed away.
+So I can say I’ve watched her grow old, just as I have my own parents, and yet I do not know her at all.

-Sometimes I ask her how she’s doing and her answer has always been a sweet yet curt, “oh, just fine thanks,” as she peers into the mail box, and then slowly bends to collect the ValuMail flyer that the paper-person has carelessly tossed into the weeds and bramble.
+Sometimes I ask her how she’s doing and her answer has always been a sweet yet curt, “Just fine thanks,” as she peers into the mail box, before slowly bending to collect the ValuMail flyer that the paper-person has carelessly tossed into the weeds and bramble.

 We usually part with a few words about the weather.
 “This heat is really something isn’t it?”
-I ask, not really expecting a response but she adds, “Aya, sure is,” and turning, she casts her gaze outward and upward, as if to confirm the state of the climate and to let me know she has given my question some thought.
-And there we part, she ambling slowly and I at my younger-woman pace, having learned nothing and having shared nothing, but she knows that I am here if she needs me.
+I ask, not really expecting a response but she might add, “Aya, sure is,” and turning, she casts her gaze outward and upward, as if to confirm the state of the climate and to let me know she has given my question some thought.
+And there we part, she ambling quite slowly and I, at my younger-woman pace, head back down our parallel drives, having learned nothing and having shared nothing, but she knows that I am here if she needs me.

 She did need me once, after the October storm a few years ago.
 I went out to see what kind of damage we had sustained and found her struggling with the tree branches that blocked her drive.
 She wouldn’t stop long enough for me to go get help from stronger hands, and so we worked side by side.
 Eighty-something year old Scottie and I, dragged the heavy limbs through the snow and piled them off to one side of her driveway so that the snowplow would not pass her by.
 We worked in silence except for the snap of limbs or the whisper of snow under the weight of them.
 I’m not sure, but she must have said thank you.
 She’s always been polite.